iot49/iot49.org/_sources/intro.md

 * Update IDE from within (modify or add features, e.g. support for databases)
 * Shell terminal window (with password free sudo)

 Wouldn't the same software run on a laptop?
 Absolutely!
 Without Docker, compatibility could be an issue.
-For example, jupyter and the balena ide require different version of node.
+For example, jupyter and the balena ide require different versions of node.
 Docker solves this.
 However, in *ide49* most containers must be run in "privileged" mode, giving them essentially root access.
-This is an acceptable security risk on a dedicated device that does not store personal information, but a major concern on a computer used e.g. to do banking or store personal data like.
+This is an acceptable security risk on a dedicated device that does not store personal information, but a major concern on a computer used e.g. to do banking or store personal data.

 But isn't this slow?
 Not in my experience.
-I moved all my MicroPython development from an Intel I7 CPU to a Raspberry Pi 4 with 2 GB memory without noticing a performance degradation relevant for my workflow.
+I moved all my MicroPython development from an Intel i7 CPU to a Raspberry Pi 4 with 2 GB memory without noticing a performance degradation relevant for my workflow.